 Gary – a nimble ball-carrier and a tenacious defender – himself played for Scotland U20 before switching allegiances to England and earning a place in Eddie Jones’ 34-man group for a training camp in Brighton in December 2017.

-Graham made 40 appearances during his two-and-a-half seasons at Jersey to earn a move to Newcastle – the team his father won the Premiership title with during the 1997-98 season.
+Gary made 40 appearances during his two-and-a-half seasons at Jersey to earn a move to Newcastle – the team his father won the Premiership title with during the 1997-98 season.

 Born in Stirling, he first played for Gala RFC before turning out for Carlisle RFC and his Scotland U20 career included appearances in the 2012 Under-20s Six Nations and the 2012 IRB Junior World Championship.